-There’s been a lot of talk over the years about the disconnect between farmers and consumers, and how to improved communication can help bridge that gap.
+There’s been a lot of talk over the years about the disconnect between farmers and consumers, and how improved communication can help bridge that gap.

 While some consumers looked favorably upon production agriculture, others harbored very negative feelings.
 I feel as though over time, and especially through social media, farmers have been able to mend that rift with consumers by illustrating the many positive sides of American agriculture.
 There’s also the trend of consumers wanting to know where their food comes from.